Graphical X Splatting (GraphiXS): A Graphical Model for 4D Gaussian Splatting under Uncertainty: Methodology

-Graphical Model is a probabilistic model which uses a graph to express the conditional dependencies of random variables.
+\paragraph{Graphical model} Graphical Model is a probabilistic model which uses a graph to express the conditional dependencies of random variables.
 It allows structured dependencies to be introduced among random variables to describe a data generation process.
 Then the knowledge of this process can be used as inductive bias for model design.
 This is particularly suitable for 4DGS since it describes a multi-step process of rendering (Eq.\ref{eq:3DGaussian}-\ref{eq:3DGSMixtureModel}) and each step involves several quantities which can be treated as random variables.
 Also, Graphical Model naturally enables Bayesian inference.
 This is achieved by factorizing the joint probability of all variables into a series of conditional probabilities based on the graph, each of which can be independently modeled and evaluated.
 For a complex process like 4DGS, as shown later, this provides the flexibility for us to design separate priors to regulate overall model behaviors.
-Below, we first introduce the graphical model and its corresponding generative process, followed by model decomposition.
-Then we explain how to model each of the terms in the model.
-Lastly, we derive the final loss function for training.